This Academy based in Coventry has been a Centre of Excellence for 3 years and is now a Flagship School.

 Sidney Stringer Academy is a very successful secondary school which caters for 1350 students aged 11-19, including a large sixth form.
 Following an outstanding Ofsted inspection in 2013, the Academy continues to be one of the leading schools in the country for pupil progress.

-Every year since the Academy opened, results have continued to be outstanding at GCSE and post 16 level.
+Every year since the Academy opened, results have continued to be outstanding at GCSE and post 16 levels.
 In 2016 Sidney Stringer Academy was placed in the top 6% of schools nationally for student progress, the Mathematics department is in the top 4% of schools in the country.
-The school was a Regional winner in the Pupil Premium awards in 2015.
+The school was a Regional Winner in the Pupil Premium awards in 2015.

 Exceptional Pupil Progress

 The Academy has been the proud recipient of the SSAT Educational Outcomes award for 3 consecutive years which celebrates the exceptional progress of pupils and places the school in the top 10% of non-selective state schools in the country.

 Meeting the Needs of All Pupils

 Sidney Stringer Academy is a happy and successful school delivering the highest standards of education.
 They have a well-deserved reputation of meeting the needs of all of their pupils and supporting the students to make outstanding progress.

 Staff and pupils at Sidney Stringer Academy are welcoming and friendly.
 There is good healthy respect for each other which was exemplified in the Jaguar House assembly I attended and saw a vocal group receive a rousing ovation for their performance.

 Pupils I met were very positive about their school.
 One told me that he “loved” coming to school each day and that he was very happy there.
 Another described how she had been supported through some difficult times, including significant social and emotional needs.
 She was very clear that key staff were instrumental in her progress.
 Overall, pupils were positive about their experience at the school and were quick to cite the quality of teaching and support as one of the best features of the school.